amplituda/build-demo/README.md

 - Take the demo files from the demo folder, wrap them with the `index.html` template from this module and write them to the `build` folder.
   The rendered template contains the includes to the generated CSS.

+On installation, this module will copy its `Gulpfile.js` to the root folder of its parent module.